This post, originally published in 2016, has been updated.

 Analyze whatever is measurable, make notes and keep them on file.
 When you start planning for next year, you can refer to your results and make adjustments to your plan based on what worked and what didn’t.

 This guide should help you cover all the bases when planning your Small Business Saturday promotion.
-If you have other ideas you’d like to share, please comment below.
 Best of luck on your Small Business Saturday promotion and the entire holiday season!